qrvey/partner-portal/docs/deployment/08-Multi Tenant Solutions/multi-tenant-security-architecture.md

 For production implementation in widgets, pass `clientId` into the request to [Generate a Qrvey Token](https://qrvey.stoplight.io/docs/qrvey-api-doc/ff0303fef339a-generate-widget-security-token).
 In dev mode, you can pass `clientId` directly in the widget config object; though this may not be secure and is not recommended in production.

 When a `clientId` is passed into Qrvey, the system will check whether the value exists.
-If it does not, it will store the string in your Qrvey instance's database as a new client.
+If it does not, it will be saved within your Qrvey instance.
 If it does exist, it will be associated with that client and synchronize End User Personalizations and Download Manager content in widgets accordingly.

 >**Note**:  It is critical for the `clientId` property to be set to a unique value for each tenant end user.